 You can download the pdf version of this article here

-Ron Coleman and Paul Baker from Working to Recovery have been key members of the worldwide hearing voices movement for the last twenty years.
+Ron Coleman and Paul Baker have been key members of the worldwide hearing voices movement for the last thirty years.
 In this leaflet they introduce the philosophy, research and practice that inform this innovative approach.

 Professor Marius Romme, President of the International Network for Training, Education and Research into Hearing Voices (INTERVOICE)

 “What this research shows is that we must accept that the voices exist.
 We must also accept that we cannot change the voices.
 They are not curable, just as you cannot cure left-handedness – human variations are not open to cure – only to coping.
 Therefore to assist people to cope we should not give them therapy that does not work.
 We should let people decide for themselves what helps or not.
 It takes time for people to accept that hearing voices is something that belongs to them.”

 Can you hear voices and be healthy?
 Can people who hear overwhelming and distressing voices be assisted to find ways to live successfully with their voices?
 Research and practice originating in Europe, developed in partnership with voice hearers and conducted over the last twenty years indicates that this is indeed the case.
 A measure of the success of this work is that there are now networks and activity in over 23 countries across the world with a network now growing in the USA.

 This empowering approach to assisting people (both adults and children) who hear voices has had a significant impact on the way voice hearers and mental health services regard the voice experience.
 This change in perspective has led to important changes in practice amongst service providers with respect to their interventions for people who hear voices, as well as the development of a vigorous peer support network.